Spotting Deceptive Dealer Add-Ons: Understanding and Avoiding Hidden Costs in Lease Buyouts

 How Baron, Herskowitz, and Cohen Can Help

 If you’re facing unnecessary add-ons or fees during your lease buyout, Baron, Herskowitz, and Cohen is here to help.
-We specialize in protecting consumers from unfair practices and understand the deceptive tactics dealerships use to inflate buyout costs.
+Our car lease buyout lawyers specialize in protecting consumers from unfair practices and understand the deceptive tactics dealerships use to inflate buyout costs.

 Our team can assist you by providing: